- binsUserobjects providing a spatial bin given a point

 Controllable:No

-Description:Direction with which to evaluate velocity when 'field = velocity_component.'
-Options: user (specify a direction with 'velocity_direction'), normal (normal to side bins)
+Description:Direction in which to evaluate velocity when 'field = velocity_component.'
+Options: user (you then need to specify a direction with 'velocity_direction'); normal

 C++ Type:libMesh::Point